About the Early Career Research Award

 - Employed at a level up to and including Lecturer.
 Senior Lecturers and above are ineligible to apply.

 - Obligation to Attend and Present.
-As a part of the entry submission process, award winners consent to present their Award winning work at the special Early Career Researcher symposium at the 2018 TheMHS Conference in Adelaide, Australia.
-(Judges reserve the right to withdraw an award offer if the applicant is unable to attend and present at the 2018 TheMHS Conference.)
+As a part of the entry submission process, award winners consent to present their Award winning work at the special Early Career Researcher symposium at the 2019 TheMHS Conference in Brisbane, Queensland.
+(Judges reserve the right to withdraw an award offer if the applicant is unable to attend and present at the 2019 TheMHS Conference.)

 Eligibilty of Applicant’s Research/Project